tinybirdco/zero-to-tinybird/content/query-patterns.md

 ```

 ### Z-Score
+Here we develop Z-scores with a SQL common-table-expresion (CTE) that generates averages and standard deviations over a time window to calculate the score.

 This implements a simple algorith based on a time-series average and standard deviation over a minute-scale window of data.
 Each incoming data point, x, has a Z-Score calculated in this way: